Taliwang

 Taliwang is the regency seat of West Sumbawa Regency, on the western coast of the island of Sumbawa.
-It is the fifth largest town on the island of Sumbawa, with a population of 44,136 at the 2010 Census and 55,340 at the 2020 Census.
+It is the fifth largest town on the island of Sumbawa, with a population of 44,136 at the 2010 Census and 55,340 at the 2020 Census; the official estimate as at mid 2023 was 57,540.

 Geography

 The town is located on the western coast of the Sumbawa island.

 Climate

 Taliwang has a tropical savanna climate (Aw) with moderate to little rainfall from April to October and heavy rainfall from November to March.